immunant/c2rust/README.md

 > What platforms can C2Rust be run on?

 The translator and refactoring tool support both macOS and Linux.
 Other features, such as cross checking the functionality between C and Rust code, are currently limited to Linux hosts.

-## Contact
-To report issues with the translation, please use our Issue Tracker.

-The development team can be reached by email at c2rust@immunant.com.

 ## Acknowledgements and Licensing